Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Methodology

 In this section, we first describe how to construct company networks.
 Then, we introduce how to apply the market encoder and the network encoder on the constructed company network to model the market state and the company relationships.

 \textbf{Company Network Construction} Assume there are $M$ companies holding their earnings conference calls in a given quarter (natural quarter), we treat each company as a node in the graph, and the node $v_{i}$ corresponds to company $c_{i}$.
-If there are some kind of relationship exists between $c_{i}$ and $c_{j}$ and the date $t_{c_{j}}$ when $c_{i}$ holds its earnings conference call in the given quarter is not earlier than $t_{c_{j}}$, a weighted directed edge is connected between nodes $v_{i}$ and $v_{j}$.
+If there are some kinds of relationships existing between $c_{i}$ and $c_{j}$ and the date $t_{c_{j}}$ when $c_{i}$ holds its earnings conference call in the given quarter is not earlier than $t_{c_{j}}$, a weighted directed edge is connected between nodes $v_{i}$ and $v_{j}$.
 The weight of the edge is defined as follows.

 The weight defined in Equation (\ref{eq:a}) ensures that the weight of the edge between two nodes decreases as the interval between the two corresponding companies' earnings conference calls increases.
-Figure ref{fig:cn} shows an example of a company network constructed in this way.

-The constructed company network is a directed static graph.The network's directed edges prevent temporal information leakage, i.e., information can only flow from temporally preceding nodes to temporally following nodes, which is critical for a temporal prediction task.
+The constructed company network is a directed static graph.
+The network's directed edges prevent temporal information leakage, i.e., information can only flow from temporally preceding nodes to temporally following nodes, which is critical for a temporal prediction task.

 Finally, we assign $\mathbf{c}_{i}$ obtained from the dialogue encoder as the initial embedding of the node $v_{i}$.